-There is no possibility to mount archives located on physical (unmounted) partitions or in the bootable capsule.
+There is no possibility to mount archives located on physical (unmounted) partitions.

 Archives will only be mounted for the current session and won't be available after the system restart.

 It is strongly recommended not to un-mount backup images with Windows Disk Manager or other third side software.